Best Engine Assembly Lube

 Shop: High Zinc Break-In Oil

-The assembly grease should get the job done for those crucial 10 seconds or before the engine can establish oil pressure and lubricate the hard parts with oil.
-After the initial startup of the engine, assembly lube dissolves quickly at operating temperatures.
+Assembly grease gets the job done for those crucial 10 seconds or before the engine can establish oil pressure and lubricate the hard parts with oil.
+After the initial startup of the engine, it quickly dissolves at operating temperatures.
 By then, oil pressure should have built up, which helps flush away the lube away.

 Assembly lubes are designed to work in conjunction with engine oil.
 Once the new engine is broken in, assembly grease is no longer needed, and motor oil can take over.